vaidashi/career-development-curriculum/module_two/feedback_ii.md

 * FE: Game Time (1 partner)

 * 1. **Reflect:** Write down any key points, think about how you can clearly explain your intent, and take into consideration what kind of feedback you need from the other
-    Also, consider how you will incorporate active listening into this conversation -- what do you need to do to ensure that you're able to practice those 5 steps from the article?
 * 2. **Schedule the conversation:**
       When you have the conversation, make sure to follow the Open-Body-Close format for this conversation, and ask clarifying questions.
 * 3. **Plan for follow-up:** This is one conversation on how the project went, but consider any conversations you may want to have after taking time to absorb the feedback